 Feminists split over whether there was a greater imperative to nominate a “winner” or a woman.
-Betty Friedan endorsed McGovern’s nomination but Gloria Steinem’s contingent supported black Congresswoman Shirley Chisholm, who had received 430,000 primary votes.
+Betty Friedan endorsed McGovern’s nomination but Gloria Steinem’s contingent supported the black Congresswoman Shirley Chisholm, who had received 430,000 primary votes.

 Finally, on the last night of the convention, a contentious vice-presidential roll call pushed back McGovern’s acceptance speech to 3 in the morning.

 Needless to say, there was no “convention bounce.”